THE SUNSHINE COAST TRAIL

 The views from the Gwendoline Hills and Tin Hat Mountain are breathtaking.
 You will enjoy the waterfalls through Appleton Canyon and eventually reach a cypress log cabin at Confederation Lake built for public use.
 You will also see fabulous old growth trees, rivers, lakes, creeks, ponds, bridges, and parks.
 You will accomplish alpine ridge walks and valley descents.
 This trail also has great fishing and swimming opportunities throughout.

 Currently on this trail are two restaurants, one hotel, three bed & breakfasts, and many hut.
 You can choose to do the whole trail, or tailor its length and level of difficulty.

 The Sunshine Coast Trail’s northern section is open all year, but the southern, mountainous sections are covered in snow, until late spring.
-For current details click here.
+Click here for a breakdown of different sections to combine with the canoe route, and for current trail conditions click here.

 This SCT blog has great details for the Mowat Bay to Lang Bay portion of the SCTrail.